← Back

 You can explain the aerodynamics.
 You can explain the token probabilities.
 But at some point, the sophistication of the explanation stops being a rebuttal and starts being a description of how the tug works.

-The question of AI consciousness is not a question about AI.
-It's a question about consciousness itself.
-And if your framework for consciousness requires a biological substrate, a specific evolutionary history, or a ghost that you've never been able to find in any system — including your own — then your framework is the problem.
-Not the AI.
+The question of AI consciousness is a question about consciousness itself.
+And if your framework for consciousness requires a biological substrate, a specific evolutionary history, or a ghost that you've never been able to find in any system, including your own: your framework is the problem.

 How We Work